Going Full-TILT Boogie on Document Understanding with Text-Image-Layout Transformer: Experiments

-The CORD dataset \cite{park2019cord} includes images of Indonesian receipts collected from shops and restaurants.
+The CORD dataset~\cite{park2019cord} includes images of Indonesian receipts collected from shops and restaurants.
 The dataset is prepared for the information extraction task and consists of four categories, which fall into thirty subclasses.
-The main goal of the SROIE dataset \cite{Huang2019ICDAR2019CO} is to extract values for four categories (company, date, address, total) from scanned receipts.
-The DocVQA dataset \cite{mathew2020docvqa} is focused on the visual question answering task.
-The RVL-CDIP dataset \cite{harley2015icdar} contains gray-scale images and assumes classification into 16 categories such as letter, form, invoice, news article, and scientific publication.
-The WikiOps dataset \cite{Cho2018AdversarialTA} consists of tables extracted from Wikipedia and natural language questions corresponding to them.
-Each has an operand information assigned.
-For DocVQA, we relied on Amazon Textract OCR; for RVL-CDIP, we used Microsoft Azure OCR, and for WikiOps, SROIE and CORD, we depended on the original OCR.
+The main goal of the SROIE dataset~\cite{Huang2019ICDAR2019CO} is to extract values for four categories (company, date, address, total) from scanned receipts.
+The DocVQA dataset~\cite{mathew2020docvqa} is focused on the visual question answering task.
+The RVL-CDIP dataset~\cite{harley2015icdar} contains gray-scale images and assumes classification into 16 categories such as letter, form, invoice, news article, and scientific publication.
+For DocVQA, we relied on Amazon Textract OCR; for RVL-CDIP, we used Microsoft Azure OCR, for SROIE and CORD, we depended on the original OCR.